nuwave/lighthouse/docs/master/api-reference/directives.md

   or the fully qualified class name of a custom validation rule.
   """
   apply: [String!]!

   """
+  Specify a custom attribute name to use in your validation message.
+  """
+  attribute: String

+  """
   Specify the messages to return if the validators fail.